-This is also a recipe for a large White Loaf.
+This is also a recipe for a large loaf.
 I found I needed something a little larger than the standard bread recipes out there.
-I was adamant I wanted to have enough left over for Toast the next day and such was the demand from my family that more or less the whole lot was disappearing by the end of the day.
-This white bread recipe was the answer.
+I was adamant I wanted to have enough left over for toast the next day and such was the demand from my family that more or less the whole lot was disappearing by the end of the day.
+This recipe was the answer.

 I do not add anything other than the standard ingredients.
 I see others may add a little honey here and a little oil there but I genuinely wouldn’t fiddle with the flavour that these simple ingredients below bring to the yeasty party.